This recipe has become my default when I need something reliable and fast.

 - Preheat the air fryer to 400°F / 200°C for 3 minutes.

-- Brush chicken tenders with olive oil, then press each tender into the coating mixture until fully covered.
+- Brush each chicken tender with olive oil, then press into the coating mixture until fully covered.

-- Arrange tenders in a single layer in the air fryer basket without overlapping.
+- Arrange the tenders in a single layer in the air fryer basket without overlapping.

 - Air fry for 10 to 12 minutes, flipping halfway, until golden brown and the internal temperature reaches 165°F / 74°C.